FEniCS/governance/governance.md

 Bitbucket, Google+, Slack channels and mailing lists.
 The foundation of Project participation is openness and transparency.

-[AL: Do we use Google+?
-I stopped using it a year ago or more.]

 Here is a list of the current Contributors to the DOLFIN, FFC and UFL
 repositories: